getnettadele/GitMasteryChallenge/README.md

-The Third step in the exercise is Collaboration this is the first commit by collaborator abel this is the second commit by collaborator abel
+The Third step in the exercise is Collaboration this is the first commit by collaborator abel this is the second commit by collaborator abel this is the 1st commit after the collaborator's commit